 Internet of Medical Things (IoMT) is growing at a rapid pace.
-Given the recent developments, it may completely outrun any other area IoT implementation such as agriculture, retail, manufacturing, energy, and smart home.
+Given the recent developments, it may completely outrun any other IoT implementation such as agriculture, retail, manufacturing, energy, and smart home.

 Explaining Internet of Medical Things

 Internet of Medical Things is a set of IoT medical devices, systems, connected technology solutions, and infrastructures used in the healthcare industry.
 IoMT has a wide array of applications that include sensor-based spaces and devices, wearables, and applications.
-For instance, sensor-enables patients can send alerts to nurses and help to monitor patient activities.
+For instance, sensor-enabled patients can send alerts to nurses and help to monitor patient activities.
 Connected medical devices software for visualization and data analytics transforms data-based insights and valuable information to hospital management, doctors, and medical staff.

 How IoMT is different from IoT

 Internet of Medical Things is a branch of IoT and is used to address big data solutions and connected technology.
 Although, IoMT alone captures a significant share in the overall IoT industry.
 A set of properties and benefits offered by advanced technologies such as related medical technology and eHealth contributes to the IoMT segment’s central dominance in the IoT industry.

 Increasing concerns about handling and securing sensitive data related to patients in the form of real-time change in health conditions, location, treatment plans, medical records, and patient’s personal information coupled with enhanced reliability towards digital technologies boost the adoption of IoMT in the healthcare sector.
 A data security breach is a significant issue faced by every domain, and healthcare organizations are no different.
 As per the report published by Aruba Networks, more than 87% of healthcare organizations are expected to use IoT devices.
 Among those already using IoT devices in the healthcare industry, nearly 90% reported a security breach.